Microbiome-Revolution/SampleProtocols/README.md

 - Balance + scoopula for weighing ingredients
 - Graduated cylinder (for measuring water)
 - Sealed waste containers
-- Secondary containment box for Ggt cultures
+- Secondary containment box for Gt cultures

-### Protocol – Propagating cultures of Ggt on PDA plates from a pure culture
+### Protocol – Propagating cultures of Gt on PDA plates from a pure culture

 Steps 1-6 can be done in the Unit C laminar flow hood:
 1. Thoroughly clean the cabinet with ethanol or 10% bleach